jengelh/libhx/doc/files_and_dirs.rst

 The result is stored in a memory container whose pointer is returned through ``*buf``.
 The return value of the function will be negative to indicate a possible system error, or be positive non-zero for success.
+The contents of the buffer are unspecified in case HX_realpath returns an error.

 Operations on directories